JisuJung928/LAMMPS_wrapper/README.md

 ## Tips
 1. `INIT_CONFIG` should be VASP5 POSCAR format.
 2. `numproc` in command should be the multiple of nimages.
-2. `TARGET` file is needed for calculating dynamical matrix.
+3. `TARGET` file is needed for calculating dynamical matrix.
+4. Output of dynamical matrix is written as `dynmat.dat`.